OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 ### 1 - Get the environment key

-We start by calling the API method that returns all the environments available on your infrastructure (only necessary if we don't know the environment key yet):
+First, call the API method that returns all the environments available on your infrastructure (only necessary if we don't know the environment key yet):

 Request: `GET /lifetimeapi/rest/v2/environments/`